gzalo/gzalo.com/content/articles/adc.en.md

 This circuit requires a bidirectional pin in the microcontroller, which should also allow setting a high impedance (High-Z) input state.

 The principle is the following:
-* Set the terminal to high for around 1 millisecond to charge the capacitor
+* Set the pin to high for around 1 millisecond to charge the capacitor
-* Set the terminal in a high-z state and measure how long the capacitor holds the charge.
+* Set the pin in a high-z state and measure how long the capacitor holds the charge.
 * Repeat the cycle according to the desired sample rate.

 ![Charge/Discharge RC cycle](/images/descarga.png)